 What is unreasonable behaviour & how to prove it?

-Unreasonable behaviour is the most commonly used ground for divorce in UK divorce law and it’s because of a very simple reason.
+Unreasonable behaviour is the most commonly used ground for divorce in England and Wales and it’s because of a couple of very simple reasons.

 In England and Wales, there is only one ground for divorce as such, which is the irretrievable breakdown of your marriage, which is proved by using one of the five available ‘facts’.

 The five available facts for divorce are:

 Couples that are seeking an instant or quick divorce will not want to wait 2 or 5 years before being able to file for divorce.

 Therefore, couples are left with adultery and unreasonable behaviour to choose from out of the five available facts.